 NOTE: You won't edit the TOC headings in the editor; these are automatically added in MD2.

-The Style tab lets you apply high-level styles to the story titles that populate your TOC.
+Use the Style tab to apply high-level styles to the story titles that populate your TOC.
 By default, each checkbox is checked.

 - Bullet - Enter a character to use as the list bullet.
 You may only insert one character.
 TD2 uses a hyphen as the default character.